python/cpython/Doc/library/asyncio-protocol.rst

 .. method:: SubprocessTransport.terminate()

-   Ask the subprocess to stop, as in :meth:`subprocess.Popen.terminate`.
+   Stop the subprocess.

    On POSIX systems, this method sends SIGTERM to the subprocess.
    On Windows, the Windows API function TerminateProcess() is called to stop the subprocess.

+   See also :meth:`subprocess.Popen.terminate`.

 .. method:: SubprocessTransport.close()

-   Kill the subprocess by calling the :meth:`kill` method if the subprocess hasn't returned yet, and close transports of all pipes (*stdin*, *stdout* and *stderr*).
+   Kill the subprocess by calling the :meth:`kill` method.

+   If the subprocess hasn't returned yet, and close transports of *stdin*, *stdout*, and *stderr* pipes.

 .. _asyncio-protocol: